vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 p.
 105 above.
 AryTM-A scribe or writer in the revenue department of the king.

 The oldest references are probably those in Yāj.
-I. 322, Visnu Dh.
+I. 322, Viṣṇu Dh.
 S. VII, 3 and Br.
 Sam.
 86. 12.
 Vide Aśvagbasa.

 980